 When she’d get these headaches, you could feel this ball of energy over her head—the same thing with joint pain and energy over her joints.

-That doesn’t mean there isn’t something to the idea of an energy field getting blocked up even though you generally can’t see it.
-Some people claim they can see auras.
-I’ll take them at their word.
+Yet, just because most people aren’t willing to pay for the service doesn’t mean there isn’t something to the idea of an energy field getting blocked up even though you generally can’t see it.
+After all, some people claim they can see auras.
+I can’t, but I’ll take them at their word.

-When you think about it, practices like yoga, tai chi, a series of stretches, massage, and other things of that nature unblock these energy fields.
+Practices like yoga, tai chi, stretching and massage unblock these energy fields.
 So, too, does rubbing in Ben Gay or Tiger Balm.

-Yes, there are demonstrated physical effects to therapeutic touch and energy healing.
-There’s even an association that promotes it, Therapeutic Touch International.
-On TTI’s website, they note that it has been shown the treatment increases the level of hemoglobin in the body.
+Therapeutic Touch International is an organization that promotes TT.
+On TTI’s website, they note the treatment has been shown the treatment increases the level of hemoglobin in the body.
 Besides, therapeutic touch increases the level of chlorophyll in plants.
 This shows that the energy field is a thing.

 We already know the energy field (and consequently the energy body) is a thing.
 How the heck else would you get an electrocardiogram or a thermal imaging scan otherwise.
 And so what if therapeutic touch increases the level of hemoglobin in the body?